tidyverse/tidyverse.org/content/blog/httr2-1-0-0/index.md

 There are a number of other `req_` functions don't directly affect the HTTP request but instead control the overall process of submitting a request and handling the response.
 These include:

--   [`req_cache()`](https://httr2.r-lib.org/reference/req_cache.html) sets up a cache so if repeated requests return the same results, you can avoid a trip to the server. [`req_cache()`](https://httr2.r-lib.org/reference/req_cache.html) automatically prunes the cache, ensuring that by default it stays under 1 GB
+-   [`req_cache()`](https://httr2.r-lib.org/reference/req_cache.html), which sets up a cache so if repeated requests return the same results, you can avoid a trip to the server. [`req_cache()`](https://httr2.r-lib.org/reference/req_cache.html) automatically prunes the cache, ensuring that by default it stays under 1 GB

--   [`req_throttle()`](https://httr2.r-lib.org/reference/req_throttle.html) automatically adds a small delay before each request so you can avoid hammering a server with many requests.
+-   [`req_throttle()`](https://httr2.r-lib.org/reference/req_throttle.html), which automatically adds a small delay before each request so you can avoid hammering a server with many requests.

--   [`req_progress()`](https://httr2.r-lib.org/reference/req_progress.html) adds a progress bar for long downloads or uploads.
+-   [`req_progress()`](https://httr2.r-lib.org/reference/req_progress.html), which adds a progress bar for long downloads or uploads.

--   [`req_cookie_preserve()`](https://httr2.r-lib.org/reference/req_cookie_preserve.html) lets you preserve cookies across requests.
+-   [`req_cookie_preserve()`](https://httr2.r-lib.org/reference/req_cookie_preserve.html), which lets you preserve cookies across requests.

-Additionally, httr2 provides many helpers for authenticating with OAuth, wrapping many more styles than httr.
+Additionally, httr2 provides many helpers for authenticating with OAuth, implementing many more flows than httr.
 You've probably used OAuth a bunch without knowing what it's called: you use it when you login to a non-Google website using your Google account, when you give your phone access to your twitter account, or when you login to a streaming app on your smart TV.
-OAuth is a big, complex topic, and is documented in `vignette("oauth2")`
+OAuth is a big, complex, topic, and is documented in `vignette("oauth2")`

 ## Multiple requests

 httr2 includes three functions to perform multiple requests:

--   [`req_perform_sequential()`](https://httr2.r-lib.org/reference/req_perform_sequential.html) takes a list of requests and performs them in order.
+-   [`req_perform_sequential()`](https://httr2.r-lib.org/reference/req_perform_sequential.html) takes a list of requests and performs them one at a time.

 -   [`req_perform_parallel()`](https://httr2.r-lib.org/reference/req_perform_parallel.html) takes a list of requests and performs them in parallel (up to 6 at a time by default).
 It's similar to [`req_perform_sequential()`](https://httr2.r-lib.org/reference/req_perform_sequential.html), but is obviously faster, at the expense of potentially hammering a server.
-However, it also has some limitations: most importantly it can't re-request an expired OAuth token and it doesn't respect [`req_retry()`](https://httr2.r-lib.org/reference/req_retry.html) or [`req_throttle()`](https://httr2.r-lib.org/reference/req_throttle.html).
+It also has some limitations: most importantly it can't refresh an expired OAuth token and it doesn't respect [`req_retry()`](https://httr2.r-lib.org/reference/req_retry.html) or [`req_throttle()`](https://httr2.r-lib.org/reference/req_throttle.html).

 -   [`req_perform_iterative()`](https://httr2.r-lib.org/reference/req_perform_iterative.html) takes a single request and a callback function to generate the next request from previous response.
-It'll keep going until it either your callback function returns `NULL` or the `max_reqs` requests have been performed.
+It'll keep going until the callback function returns `NULL` or `max_reqs` requests have been performed.
+This is very useful for paginated APIs that only tell you the URL for the *next* page.

 For example, imagine we wanted to download each person from the [Star Wars API](https://swapi.dev).
-The urls have a very consistent structure so we can generate a bunch of them, then create the corresponding requests.
+The URLs have a very consistent structure so we can generate a bunch of them, then create the corresponding requests:

 <div class="highlight">